MadibaGroup/2024-zkFBA/K Drafts/RATIONALE_AND_RESULTS.md

 | Constraint coverage per proof | 26 of 32 cryptographically bound today | All 33, in one proof | Noir (soundness), n/a for speed |
 | Proof size | Smaller today, but proving less | Larger, but proving everything | depends on what "smaller" should mean here |

-The core lesson lines up with what `NOIR_SCALING_ANALYSIS.md` already concluded for the earlier version of this code, and with the broader point made in Wahby et al. [2018] about doubly-efficient SNARKs: a hand-rolled, custom-arithmetized prover can absolutely win on constant factors at small to medium N, especially when it's proving a narrower slice of the problem
+The core lesson lines up with the broader point made in Wahby et al. [2018] about doubly-efficient SNARKs: a hand-rolled, custom-arithmetized prover can absolutely win on constant factors at small to medium N, especially when it's proving a narrower slice of the problem